kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/15-header-js/02-styling-mobile-menu.md

 * We use a large negative `z-index` to make sure our invisible element is stacked behind all the other elements in the page
     - This ensures the user won't click on it
-* `z-index` is only recognized by the browser if `position` is **relative** or **absolute**
+* **note** `z-index` is only recognized by the browser if `position` is **relative** or **absolute**
 * We set `z-index` to `1` when it is visible so it can easily be clicked on

+## Houston we have a problem!
+* We click on the menu icon and the menu appears
+* But when we click on it again it does not disappear
+* We'll tackle this problem after we work with transitions and CSS a little more

-## Transition all
+## Transition "all"
 * We can use `all` in transition to transition all properties
-    - You can specify a particular property as we have above, or use a value of "all" to refer to transition properties
+    - You can specify a particular property as we have above
+    - Or use a value of "all" to refer to transition properties
-    - The following is just a code sample and has nothing to do with the project
+* **note** The following is just a code sample and has nothing to do with the project
-* This is just sample code and not part of this project

 ```css
 div {